 While the city centre is unmissable, there’s a lot going on in Cardiff Bay too!
 Future Inn Cardiff Hotel is within walking distance of Mermaid Quay and train links back into the heart of the city.
 It has been described as ‘a good hotel with good wheelchair access throughout.
 There are disabled access rooms with wet floor showers’.

 A good place to start is The Cardiff Story in The Hayes, Cardiff’s top shopping destination.
 Like all good stories, this one can be found inside The Old Library, and has been described as an ‘accessible museum telling the story of Cardiff’.
 One visitor told us the ‘accessible Bodlon shop sells lovely Welsh gifts and produce, and Welsh language cards’.

-For a fun, free day out, The National Museum has everything from natural history and art, to the evolution of Wales and more.
-Their Clore Discovery Centre even lets you get hands-on with fascinating objects hidden away in the museum stores.
+For a fun, free day out, The National Museum found within The Cardiff Civic Centre has everything from natural history and art, to the evolution of Wales and more.
+Their Clore Discovery Centre lets you get hands-on with fascinating objects hidden away in the museum stores.
 One powerchair user said there are ‘Changing Places facilities and disabled toilets available, but you need to take a lift to the basement’.